Frequently Asked Questions

 The Director of Accreditation works closely with language centres to decide the best way to prepare for a first inspection and the overall time frame.
 Eaquals offers pre-inspection advisory services, adapted to the needs of each language centre.
 This can include a review of documents, a site visit by one of our inspectors and regular consultation.
 If required, Eaquals can deliver additional on-site training sessions.

 How long does the accreditation process take?

 This will vary slightly for each institution.
 It can take up to 2 years and typically follows this path:

 - The language centre sends a first enquiry to the Secretariat, who provide initial information and advice.

 - The candidate language centre works with the Eaquals Self-Assessment Handbook to benchmark its systems and processes against Eaquals Quality Standards.

-- A follow-up consultation with the Eaquals Director of Accreditation and Consultancy is arranged to agree the next steps.
+- A follow-up consultation with the Eaquals Director of Accreditation is arranged to agree the next steps.